Free PDF: How to build your dream coaching business that frees you from the 9-5

 I didn’t know the exact details, but I knew that these were the results I wanted my clients to achieve during our time together.

-And before this business, I was running a digital advertising consulting company (which made me 6-figures in 4 months).
-The same thing applied:
+And before this business, I ran a digital advertising consulting company.
+I used the same formula:

 Month #1